Osteoporosis: Other measuring tools

 Quantitative computed tomography (QCT) differs from DXA in that it gives separate estimates of BMD for trabecular and cortical bone and reports precise volumetric mineral density in mg/cm^{3} rather than BMD's relative Z-score.
-Among QCT's advantages: it can be performed at axial and peripheral sites, can be calculated from existing CT scans without a separate radiation dose, is sensitive to change over time, can analyze a region of any size or shape, excludes irrelevant tissue such as fat, muscle, and air, and does not require knowledge of the patient's subpopulation in order to create a clinical score (e.g. the Z-score of all females of a certain age).
+Among QCT's advantages: it can be performed at axial and peripheral sites, can be calculated from existing CT scans without a separate radiation dose, is sensitive to change over time, can analyze a region of any size or shape, excludes irrelevant tissue such as fat, muscle, and air, and does not require knowledge of the patient's subpopulation to create a clinical score (e.g., the Z-score of all females of a certain age).
 Among QCT's disadvantages: it requires a high radiation dose compared to DXA, CT scanners are large and expensive, and because its practice has been less standardized than BMD, its results are more operator-dependent.
 Peripheral QCT has been introduced to improve upon the limitations of DXA and QCT.

 Quantitative ultrasound has many advantages in assessing osteoporosis.
 The modality is small, no ionizing radiation is involved, measurements can be made quickly and easily, and the cost of the device is low compared with DXA and QCT devices.
 The calcaneus is the most common skeletal site for quantitative ultrasound assessment because it has a high percentage of trabecular bone that is replaced more often than cortical bone, providing early evidence of metabolic change.
 Also, the calcaneus is fairly flat and parallel, reducing repositioning errors.
-The method can be applied to children, neonates, and preterm infants, just as well as to adults.
+The method can be applied to children, neonates, and preterm infants just as well as to adults.
 Some ultrasound devices can be used on the tibia.

 Screening

-The U.S. Preventive Services Task Force (USPSTF) recommends that all women 65 years of age or older be screened by bone densitometry.
+The U.S. Preventive Services Task Force (USPSTF) recommends that all women 65 years of age or older be screened with a bone density scan.
 Additionally, they recommend screening younger women with risk factors.
-There is insufficient evidence to make recommendations about the intervals for repeated screening and the appropriate age to stop screening.
+There is insufficient evidence to make recommendations about the intervals for repeated screening.

 In men, the harm versus benefit of screening for osteoporosis is unknown.
 Prescrire states that the need to test for osteoporosis in those who have not had a previous bone fracture is unclear.
 The International Society for Clinical Densitometry suggest BMD testing for men 70 or older, or those who are indicated for risk equal to that of a 70‑year‑old.
-A number of tools exist to help determine who is reasonable to test.
+Several tools exist to help determine who is reasonable to test.